BRETT-WIKI

 The containers are easy to clean and basically indestructible.

-If you wish to keep them good as new, there is one thing you want to know about:
+If you want to keep them looking like new, there is one thing you should know:

-The plastic-containers have a highly polished surface.
-If you use a pot-cleaning-sponge to clean them by hand, you will leave fine micro-scratches in the surface, which causes the surface to turn "blind" after a while.
+The plastic containers have a highly polished surface.
+If you use a pot-cleaning sponge to clean them by hand, you will leave fine micro-scratches on the surface, which causes the surface to turn "dull" after a while.

-This does not mean any real damage to the functionality, the container is just not as pretty anymore.
+This does not cause any real damage to functionality, the container just isn’t as pretty anymore.

-If this would bother you, you should only wipe the containers with a cloth and put it in the dishwasher afterwards.
+If this would bother you, you should only wipe the containers with a cloth and put them in the dishwasher afterwards.

 -------------------------------------------------

-And in case someone is wondering if we don't find it quite weird to write 2 DIN A4 pages for the cleaning of cutting boards: Yes, no question at all.
+And in case anyone is wondering if we don’t find it quite strange to write 2 DIN A4 pages about cleaning cutting boards: Yes, absolutely.

 But it’s also a bit cool - after all, it’s not a normal cutting board.